raygj/consul-content/docker/readme.md

 - stop consul service
 - terraform destroy environment

-# Appendix 1: Multiple Containers, Single VM...and single Consul Agent
+# Appendix 1: Consul Crawl Stage; Registry and Discovery

+_Multiple Containers, Single VM...and single Consul Agent_

 we can take the basic setup from above and extrapolate it a bit into a common use case: single host running multiple services.